-Learn to play Hanon piano exercises as a beginner!
+Learn how to play Hanon piano exercises as a beginner!
 It's easier than you think.
-Here is a beginners piano lesson to Hanon piano exercises where you will learn how to get started even when you are just starting out.
+Here is a piano lesson where you'll learn to practice Hanon piano exercises for beginners.
+In this lesson, you will learn how to practice the first part of the Hanon book, even if you are just getting started.

-If you look at Hanon's five finger exercises for piano they perhaps look really difficult… But don't let the sheet music scare you away!
+If you look at the un-simplified Hanon finger exercises for piano, they may seem really difficult… But don't let the sheet music scare you away!

-The notes can look really intimidating on paper, but as you will see, the exercises in the beginning are actually just rather simple 5-finger patterns repeated again and again, ascending and descending.
+The notes can look really intimidating on paper.
+But as you will see in the beginning, the exercises are simple 5-finger patterns repeated continuously, ascending and descending.

-It's not the only piano exercises you need; to develop a good piano technique you need to work on more aspects involving different movements and using your whole body.
+They're not the only finger exercises you need.
+To develop a good technique, you also need to work on more aspects involving different movements and how to use your whole body when playing.

-But the exercises are as good as it gets when you need an effective piano finger exercise.
+But the Hanon piano exercises are as good as it gets when you need effective piano finger exercises that are easy.

 So, how do you get started as a beginner?

 So you actually need to learn only 4 measures!
-Memorize them too, it's easy.
+Memorize them as well -it's easy!

 Here is the first Hanon exercise where I have marked the measures you need to learn:

-Depending on your time available and your level you could learn this all at once.
-If it feels difficult to do I recommend to divide the exercise as above, but spend 1 day on each step.
-As you do, you will still reap the benefits from the exercise.
-Not only when it's ready!
+Depending on your time available and level, you could learn this all at once.
+If it feels hard to do, I recommend dividing the exercise as above but spend 1 day on each step.
+As you do, you will still reap the benefits from the Hanon exercise, and not only when it's ready!

 You don't even have to practice them all to feel the result in your now much more nimble fingers! :)